iamArvy/alx-airbnb-database/database-script-0x02/README.md

 This file contains SQL DML (Data Manipulation Language) statements to populate the Airbnb database with realistic sample data.
 It supports testing and demonstration of the schema.

 ## Features
-- Seeds sample users (guest, host, admin)
+- Seeds roles (guest, host, admin)
+- Seeds sample users
 - Adds one property listed by a host
 - Creates a booking by a guest
+- Seeds Available Payment Methods
 - Logs a payment for the booking
 - Adds a review for the property
 - Includes a user-to-user message